gromacs/gromacs/docs/user-guide/mdp-options.rst

 .. mdp:: nstenergy

    (1000) \[steps\]
-   number of steps that else between writing energies to energy file, the last energies are always written, should be a multiple of :mdp:`nstcalcenergy`.
+   number of steps that elapse between writing energies to energy file, the last energies are always written, should be a multiple of :mdp:`nstcalcenergy`.
 Note that the exact sums and fluctuations over all MD steps modulo :mdp:`nstcalcenergy` are stored in the